jgkim/packer-post-processor-docker-dockerfile/README.md

 ## Acknowledgement

-This plugin has rewritten from scratch, but still heavily based on [Avishai Ish-Shalom](https://github.com/avishai-ish-shalom)'s [original work](https://github.com/avishai-ish-shalom/packer-post-processor-docker-dockerfile).
+This plugin has been rewritten from scratch, but still heavily based on [Avishai Ish-Shalom](https://github.com/avishai-ish-shalom)'s [original work](https://github.com/avishai-ish-shalom/packer-post-processor-docker-dockerfile).

 ## License